jokers-pub/front-core/README.md

 pnpm i
 ```

-The CLI will create a new workspace and a simple welcome application that you can run at any time.
+The CLI will create a new workspace and a simple welcome application, which you can run at any time.

 ## Running the Application

 The Joker CLI includes a server command and a build command.
-The server command enables you to build and serve applications locally.
+The server command makes it convenient for you to build and provide application services locally.

-We provide two commands by default, namely `dev` and `build`, representing the development environment and code building respectively.
+We provide two commands by default, namely `dev` and `build`, which represent the development environment and code building respectively.

 1. Navigate to the workspace folder, such as my-app.